privacypatterns/privacypatterns/site/deploy/patterns/Strip-invisible-metadata.md

 #### Uploading images to twitter.com

 Twitter.com removes EXIF data from images uploaded to their image sharing service.
-Previously there has been many breaches of personal location by using EXIF data shared by image sharing services.
+Previously there have been many breaches of personal location by using EXIF data shared by image sharing services.

 #### Hiding EXIF data on Flickr.com